bitcoin-bootcamp/bitcoin-exercises/signatures/README.md

 Signature: Valid!
 ```

-Or verify using OpenSSL by passing in the public key, signature and message respectively:
+Or verify using OpenSSL (v1.0) by passing in the public key, signature and message respectively:
 ```
 $ openssl dgst -sha256 -verify vk.pem -signature sig.der msg.txt
 Verified OK
 ```

+Note that on a Mac OpenSSL may not be up to date!